chaseruskin/legoHDL/docs/src/tutorials/ref_blocks_comparator.md

 [1]^-	tutorials.gates(@v1.0.0)
 ```

 Looks good!
-Notice how we know have a block order of requirements, and it shows what version of the block _gates_ is being referenced to create the current design.
+Notice how we now have a block order of requirements, and it shows what version of the block _gates_ is being referenced to create the current design.

 ## Creating a Comparator